Key Trends in Weapon Detection Systems for 2026

 3. A.I.
 Second Set of Eyes

-The Athena Weapons Detection System is equipped with a unique, patent pending evasion detection feature that leverages cutting-edge body tracking A.I.
+The Athena Concealed Weapons Detection System is equipped with a unique, patent pending evasion detection feature that leverages cutting-edge body tracking A.I.
 Using AI-powered body tracking technology, the system continuously monitors the movements of people around the Weapons detection system, and send an Alert if a person is evading the plane of detection and going around the system.

 4. Telepresence Officers